jenwachter/wptwig/README.md

 # Wordpress+Twig

-A WordPress starter theme that utilizes MVC structure and uses Twig as its template engine.
+A WordPress starter theme that utilizes MVC structure and Twig as its template engine.

 ## Installation